stefanovic80/geompy/README.md

 ![Alt Text](pictures/circumferenceDraw.png)

-A circumference with random center and random radius is given.
-Type
+# Circumference with specific center position and radius size

 `C1.radius = 5`

-to change the radius to 5, and
+to change the radius to 5

 `C1.center = [2, 5]`

 to move the center to the point [2, 5].
-Type

 `C1.plot()`

-And you gonna have the circumference you need
+To modify the plot

 ![Alt Text](pictures/circumferenceDraw2.png)